 |---|

-10 functional checks covering CRUD, edge cases, and determinism.
+10 functional checks: CRUD, edge cases, determinism, and error handling.

 | Test | Got | Expected |